matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

 # Automatic Differentiation

 .kol-3-5[
-- Automatic differentiation (autodiff) provides gradients of numerical functions to machine precision
+- Automatic differentiation provides gradients of numerical functions to machine precision
 - Build computational graph of the calculation
 - Nodes represent operations, edges represent flow of gradients
 - Apply the chain rule to operations